 Low cloud limited the effectiveness of the aerial bombardment.
 Accuracy suffered and the beach defences were largely intact (although the troops manning them were understandingly demoralized by the show of force) when the assault troops reached the sand.
 With limited support, the individual soldier’s experience in those early hours would have been terrifying.
-The success of the invasion came down to hundreds and thousands of individual acts of bravery that morning.
+The success of the assault came down to hundreds and thousands of individual acts of bravery that morning.

 Who were Canada’s Allies?

 During the Second World War Canada was part of an international coalition.
 Canadian forces served under British command and ultimately reported to American General Dwight Eisenhower, the Supreme Allied Commander.
 Soldiers, sailors, and airmen (and women) from Australia, Belgium, Czechoslovakia, France, New Zealand, the Netherlands, Norway, and Poland combined forces to liberate Western Europe.
 Meanwhile, Russia (then the Soviet Union) fought a massive war with German forces in Eastern Europe.